natfarleydev/prd-markdown/markdown/advanced/advancedMagicItems.markdown

 The following descriptions include notes on activation, random generation, and other material.
 The AC, hardness, hit points, and break DC are given for typical examples of some magic items.
-The AC assumes that the item is unattended and includes a –5 penalty for the item's effective Dexterity of 0.
-If a creature holds the item, use the creature's Dexterity modifier in place of the –5 penalty.
+The AC assumes that the item is unattended and includes a -5 penalty for the item's effective Dexterity of 0.
+If a creature holds the item, use the creature's Dexterity modifier in place of the -5 penalty.

 Each of the following topics is covered in notational form as part of an item's description.

-**Aura**: Most of the time, a *[detect magic](../spells/detectMagic.html#_detect-magic)* spell reveals the school of magic associated with the magic item and the strength of the aura that the item emits.
-See the *[detect magic](../spells/detectMagic.html#_detect-magic)* spell description for details.
+**Aura**: Most of the time, a *[detect magic]* spell reveals the school of magic associated with the magic item and the strength of the aura that the item emits.
+See the *[detect magic]* spell description for details.

 **Caster Level (CL)**: An item's caster level indicates its relative power.
 It also determines the item's saving throw bonus, as well as range or other level-dependent aspects of the item's powers (if variable).
-It also determines the level that must be contended with should the item come under the effect of a *[dispel magic](../spells/dispelMagic.html#_dispel-magic)* spell or similar situation.
+It also determines the level that must be contended with should the item come under the effect of a *[dispel magic]* spell or similar situation.

 The creator's caster level must be as high as the item's caster level